 The conduct of the parade is not reasonably likely to cause injury to persons or property, to provoke disorderly conduct or create a disturbance.

 The parade is scheduled to move from its point of origin to its point of termination expeditiously and without unreasonable delays en route.

 Any person aggrieved shall have the right to appeal the denial of the parade permit required by this chapter to the City Council.
 The appeal shall be taken by notifying the City Clerk of such an appeal in writing at least eight hours before a City Council meeting.
 The appeal shall be heard and determined at the City Council meeting.

-A fee of $10 shall be charged by the City Clerk for each parade permit required by this chapter, unless waived in the discretion of the City Manager.
+The fee specified in Chapter 171 shall be paid to the City for each parade permit required by this chapter, unless waived in the discretion of the City Manger.